sharktacos/OpenColorIO-configs/docs/Resolve.md

 Resolve can generate a LUT that can be used, either in-camera or with an external LUT box, to preview footage on-set with a standard Rec.709 reference monitor.
 This is done using the ACES Transform OFX plugin in resolve.

-The first step to do this is to set Color Management to *Davinci YRGB* in the Project Settings.
-Then create the following seriel nodes:
+The first step to do this is to set Color Management to *DaVinci YRGB* in the Project Settings.
+Then create the following serial nodes:

-- *Input Transform*: Apply an OFX ACES Transform to the first seriel node and set its input to your camera, and the output to ACEScct.
+- *Input Transform*: Apply an OFX ACES Transform to the first serial node and set its input to your camera, and the output to ACEScct.
 - *(optional) Look Transform*: This is where you would apply whatever custom grade is desired to the middle node.
-- *Output Transform*: Apply an OFX ACES Transform to the final seriel node and set its input to ACEScct, and the output to Rec.709 for viewing on.
+- *Output Transform*: Apply an OFX ACES Transform to the final serial node and set its input to ACEScct, and the output to Rec.709 for viewing on.

 ![LUTs](img/Resolve13.png)